jundalisay/superblist/content/en/superphysics/principles/chapter-04d.md

 {{< img src="/graphics/super/egl.png" alt="E = Gl" >}}

-When expanded, this manifests as a chain of ratios which matches the interconnectedness of everything in the universe.
+When expanded, this manifests as a chain of ratios which matches the interconnectedness of everything in the universe, as our Theory of Universal Relationality.

 {{< img src="/graphics/super/kepler.png" alt="Kepler Tensor" >}}